Where to from here?

 Neil Finn wrote these words in 1981 on that great album Waiata, which I have recently rediscovered.
 Aptly the B side was “Holy Smoke”.

 So, what has this got to do with ParkScience and the weird and wonderful world of parking you ask.
 It had me thinking about my early days in parking, moving to Sydney in the heady days of 1988 before FBT, Parking Levies and mobile phones.
-The parking market was exceedingly robust and the challenge (it seemed) was to get hold of as many leased sites as possible on the longest terms as possible, then turn up the dial.

 It was a little like a John le Carre novel – George Smiley meeting his old nemesis Karla after the end of the Cold War.
 As to who is who, I will leave it up to you to decide.